Under the Chestnut Tree: CLWG Aphorisms

-The first running of a megagame is the play test.
+The first run of a megagame is the play test.

 Playtesting the game engine

 I just want to play test the game engine here.
-After that – when it is working and balances well – I can add different layers.
+After that – when it is working – I can add the different layers.

-If published a megagame – rules, components etc. – and ran it twice, each time with a different set of players, each game would be different; because of the player, not because of the rules.
+If you published a megagame – rules, components etc. – and ran it twice, each time with a different set of players, each game would be different; because of the players, not because of the rules.

 In Megagames Humans are the Components